By Roger Russell

 normal listening level for most music can be as high as 85 dB at a distance of

 10 feet.
-Power levels are typically about a quarter of a watt for this
+Power levels are typically about a quarter of a watt for this listening

-concerned about hearing damage for extended periods of high-level listening.
+hearing damage for extended periods of high-level listening.

 The transient response of the system is excellent.
 Good transients or “fast speakers” depend on a driver with a wide bandwidth and low moving mass.
 The drivers are inherently wide bandwidth.
 The weight of the moving parts of each IDS driver is very light, measuring only 2.5 grams or 0.088 ounces, the same weight as a dime.
 Although transient improvements can be easily heard, I have verified this with short tone burst tests and further confirms that the drivers have smooth, uninterrupted wide-range response.